Bruxism Treatment – Chicago & Skokie

 Bruxism is a condition that is defined by gnashing, clenching, or grinding your teeth either when you are awake, or more often, when you sleep.
 Bruxism that occurs when you sleep is considered a sleep-related movement disorder and often coexists with other sleep disorders including sleep apnea and snoring.

 For our patients that find themselves waking up with unexplained headaches, pain in their jaw, or feel unusually tired even after getting plenty of sleep, investing in our bruxism treatment is often the perfect solution.
-While occasionally grinding your teeth won’t cause any significant damage, doing so on a nightly basis can create serious dental and alignment complications.
+While occasional teeth grinding won’t cause any significant damage, doing so on a nightly basis can create serious dental and alignment complications.

 If your bruxism is triggered by anxiety or stress, it’s likely occurring at night, and therefore more difficult to alleviate.
 The dental experts at Chicago Dental Arts specialize in treating bruxism that will prevent any damage that may be caused by excessive nighttime grinding.

 If you suffer with mild symptoms, you may not require treatment.
-However, if you suffer from headaches, jaw pain, or your teeth are beginning to sustain damage, it is important to seek out treatment options.
+However, if you suffer from headaches, jaw pain, or your teeth are beginning to become severely damage d, it is important to seek out treatment options.
 Many people who suffer with sleep bruxism don’t know they clench their jaw or grind their teeth when they are asleep until dental problems and other complications begin to develop.

 Signs and Symptoms

-Depending on the severity of the condition, you may experience flattened, fractured, chipped, or loose teeth, increased tooth pain or sensitivity, jaw, neck or face pain, headaches, sleep disruption, or tightness in the jaw.
+Depending on the severity of the condition, you may experience flattened, fractured, chipped, or loose teeth (and eventual tooth loss), increased tooth pain or sensitivity, jaw (specifically the temporomandibular joints), neck or face pain, headaches, sleep disruption, or tightness in the jaw.

 The Evaluation Process